 Blackheads are made up of oxidized corneocytes, which is why they are dark in appearance.
 They are not actually trapped dirt, which many people believe.
 Blackheads can contain some dirt, but they most often consist of dead skin, oil, and sebum—a material naturally produced by your skin.
 Blackheads are sometimes confused with sebaceous filaments, which form when oil is produced around a hair follicle.

 People with excessively oily skin are more prone to developing blackheads.
 But, there’s no need to panic when you spot a blackhead!
 You simply need to try out some remedies to see which one is most effective at clearing your skin.

 There are two types of exfoliation you want to look into, alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
-Glycolic acid is a prominent AHA, while salicylic acid is the best BHA.
-Using these products can help make blackheads go away as well as improve the appearance of age spots and wrinkles.
+Glycolic acid is a prominent AHA, while Salicylic Acid is the best BHA.
+Using these products can help remove blackheads as well as improve the appearance of age spots and wrinkles.

 More than anything, you want to avoid using products that could further irritate your acne.
 If you're new to exfoliation, try a gentle facial scrub to start.
 Avoid scrubs that contain polyethylene or ground fruit pits because they can scrape against the skin.
 AHA and BHA are non-physical exfoliant alternatives that promote dead skin sloughing to reveal fresh, smooth skin.